MarieRoald/matcouply/README.rst

 .. image:: docs/figures/CMF_multiblock.svg
     :alt: Illustration of a coupled matrix factorization

-MatCoupLy uses AO-ADMM to fit constrained and regularized coupled matrix factorization (and PARAFAC2) models.
-It uses the alternating updates with the alternating direction method of multipliers (AO-ADMM) algorithm, which is very flexible in terms of constraints [1, 2]
+MatCoupLy is a Python library that adds support for coupled matrix factorization in [TensorLy](https://github.com/tensorly/tensorly/).
+For optimization, MatCoupLy uses alternating updates with the alternating direction method of multipliers (AO-ADMM), which allows you to fit coupled matrix factorization (and PARAFAC2) models with flexible constraints in any mode of your data [1, 2].
+Currently, MatCoupLy supports the NumPy and PyTorch backends of TensorLy.

 Example